U.S. Expats & Coronavirus Stimulus Checks: Top FAQs for Americans Living Abroad

 A. Yes, retroactively.
 Couples filing jointly where one spouse is a nonresident alien did not initially receive a stimulus payment, but this can be changed on your 2020 taxes.
-The latest round of stimulus checks changed that provision so that Americans with NRA spouses can still get last year’s aid.
+The second round of stimulus checks changed that provision so that Americans with NRA spouses can still get last year’s aid.

 Q. How much was the CARES Act stimulus check for?

 A. Your 2020 expat CARES Act stimulus check amount depended on your 2019 income.
 The payments were based on income thresholds, which you can see in the table below.